B23admin/kubectl-config-cleanup/README.md

 kubectl config-cleanup --print-removed -o=jsonpath='{ range.contexts[*] }{ .name }{"\n"}'
 ```

+> DO NOT attempt to overwrite the source kubeconfig, it will result in an empty config.
+See Known Issues below for details

 ### config-cleanup.ignore ###

 Add a `~/.kube/config-cleanup.ignore` to specify contexts which should be ignored during cleanup.
 The associated context, user, and cluster will be maintained in the output.
 This is useful for long running clusters where the api server is behind a firewall.